 Sixty percent of Asotin adults had a checkup in the past year, which was not significantly lower than the Washington State average of 63 percent.
-Seventy percent of Columbia and 80 percent of Garfield adults had a checkup in the past year, which were higher than the state average.
-Eighteen percent of Asotin and 20 percent of Garfield adults did not see a health care provider within the previous year due to cost, which was higher than the statewide average of 12 percent.
-Eight percent of adults in Columbia County did not see a provider due to cost, which was not lower than the state average.
+Eighteen percent of adults did not see a health care provider within the previous year (2015-2107) due to cost, which was not significantly higher than the statewide average of 12 percent.